volodymyrhudyma/blog/content/blog/how-to-validate-an-email-in-javascript.md

 ---
-title: How To Validate An Email In JavaScript?
+title: How To Validate An Email Address In JavaScript?
 tag:
   - JavaScript
 promote: false